Big Tech turns on itself in face of new EU legislation | DW | 16.12.2020

 "An advertising-driven user generated service," like Facebook, on the other hand, "will likely have higher levels of exposure to illegal content than a curated or paid content service," Apple wrote in a feedback brief to the European Commission.

 Especially worrying for them is the growing support for greater regulation across the political spectrum.
-Under the current Republican administration, Big Tech in the US has experienced its greatest crackdown to date.
-This is likely to intensify when Democrat Joe Biden takes over as president in 2021, ushering in a greater openness to regulation.
+Under the current Republican administration in the United States, Big Tech has experienced its greatest crackdown to date.
+This is likely to intensify when Democrat Joe Biden takes over as president in January, ushering in a greater openness to regulation.